Jaseci-Labs/jaseci/docs/docs/internals/planning_specs/native_type_system/lets_build.md

 - `Never` type is a subtype of everything.
 - `NoneType` (Jac `null`) handling for unions (representing optional types) and direct nullability.
 - Union types follow logical set operations for subtyping.
-- `ArchitypeType`s follow inheritance hierarchies defined by `bases`.
-Compatibility between different `ArchitypeKind`s needs definition based on Jac semantics.
+- `ArchetypeType`s follow inheritance hierarchies defined by `bases`.
+Compatibility between different `ArchetypeKind`s needs definition based on Jac semantics.
 - `CallableType`s (Jac abilities/functions) follow standard variance rules: contravariant in parameters, covariant in return types.
 - `EnumType`s are generally only compatible with themselves.
 - `is_assignable_to` can extend `is_subtype` with Jac-specific assignment rules if needed.